ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "That's a fair assessment," Gond said with a wry twist of his lips.
 "I didn't seek this.
 I was a mercenary, content with my coin and my anonymity.
 This path chose me, through fire and chains.
 Responsibility, as it turns out, is a stubborn master."

 Another member of the Circle, a male elf with silver hair and eyes like deep forest pools, leaned forward.
 "Yet you wield power that could only come from divine blessing.
-We have felt it from here—the healing light, the righteous fury, the touch of something beyond mortal ken."
+We have felt it from here—the healing light—the righteous fury, the touch of something beyond mortal ken."

 "I do what needs doing.
 If the power comes from Alanyi, I'm grateful.
 If it comes from somewhere else..."
 Gond shrugged.
 "I'll use it to free slaves and protect the innocent either way."